sulbhajain/Portfolio-Projects/Explore nutritional information/Readme.md

-## objective is to determine which country consumes the most alcohol per capita.
+## objective is to explore nutrient data
 exploring a dataset from the United States Department of Agriculture (USDA).
 This dataset contains nutritional information on the most common foods Americans consume.
 Each column in the dataset shows a different attribute of the foods and each row describes a different food item.

 Here are some of the columns in the dataset: